Take Care Of You

 Physical Pain

 A 2012 survey of registered nurses in North Carolina found that over 70% of nurses experienced significant physical pain, often from spending long hours on their feet, moving patients, or other job-related tasks.
 Many nurses that experience pain do not see their physician for the pain, attempting to continue to work through it.
 This, however, can have repercussions for the patient, as a nurse in pain may struggle to keep an unsteady patient from falling or they may struggle with keeping up with their patient care.
+The Mayo Clinic provides valuable resources on treatment options for chronic pain.

-Seeking Medical and Mental Health Treatment
+Professional and Mental Health Check-ups

 Leave a Reply